cfpb/hmda-platform/docs/v2/README.md

 In addition, you'll need Scala's interactive build tool [sbt](https://www.scala-sbt.org/).
 Please refer to sbt's [installation instructions](https://www.scala-sbt.org/1.x/docs/Setup.html) to get started.

+## Project structure

+The HMDA Platform is divided into individual projects, each responsible for a subset of the functionality, as follows:

+### hmda-platform

+This is the main filing application, exposing the APIs necessary to upload, validate and store HMDA files.

+### check-digit

 ## Building and Running

 ### Running from the SBT prompt